 Once your account has been approved, you’ll see the following notification at the top of your Instagram feed when you access the app:Click the ‘get started’ link, then follow these instructions to finalize the connection between the products in your Facebook Shop to your Instagram account:1.
 Select ‘products’

 2. Select the Facebook shop we created in the previous steps3.
 Tap ‘done’Woo!
 You’ve just successfully linked your “product catalog” (aka, the products added to your Facebook shop) to your Instagram account!
 Now, we’re finally ready to make your Instagram shoppable!*Note: if you don’t see the alert in the image above, navigate to your profile, select the settings cog and scroll down until you see ‘shopping’.
 If you don’t see that, your account has not been approved yet.

 5. Share your new, shoppable Instagram image!*Note: when tagging products you cannot also tag profiles.That’s it!
 You can now tag your products in every photo that you upload to Instagram!
 I love this feature and think that it will really help business owners increase sales.
 But keep in mind that uploading a photo and tagging your products doesn’t guarantee anything.
 You still want to post quality content, write engaging captions, use call to actions and provide your audience real value!
 These are the things that really help you make more sales!

 Hi.
 As an ambassador of minimalism, I will keep it simple.
 My name is Ayomide.

-I am a Designer, Front-End Developer and Writer constantly working at the nexus of minimalism and sustainability to craft experiences that go beyond design and written words.
+I am a Design-driven individual with love for tech, nature and story-telling; Constantly working at the nexus of minimalism to craft experiences that go beyond design and written words.